 Analyst house Gartner, Inc. recently released their annual Magic Quadrant for Public Cloud Infrastructure Managed Service Providers.
 Gartner recognizes the importance of managed service providers (MSP) for public clouds.
 AWS, Azure, and Google Cloud are dominating the cloud field, but managing these clouds is difficult without the help of a managed service provider.
 The report is vendor agnostic and Gartner does not endorse any vendor, product, or service in its publication.

 In this report, Gartner evaluates the strengths and weakness of 20 managed service providers.
-The Magic Quadrant graphic plots the vendors based on completeness of their vision and ability to execute.
+The Magic Quadrant graphic plots the vendors based on the completeness of their vision and ability to execute.
 From here, the vendors can end up in four different categories: Niche Players, Visionaries, Challengers, and Leaders.

 The 20 MSPs selected for this year’s report are: 2nd Watch, Accenture, AllCloud, BESPIN GLOBAL, Capgemini, Cloudnexa, Cloudreach, Cognizant, DXC Technology, Deloitte, HCL Technologies, Infosys, Logicworks, Nordcloud, Onica, Rackspace, REAN Cloud, Smartronix, Tata Consultancy Services, and Wipro.